Visual Arts

 Classroom Workshop

-Students create original one-panel cartoons similar to those by Gary Larsen’s The Far Side series illustrating a selected caption after practicing cartoon drawing techniques.
+Students create original one-panel cartoons similar to those in Gary Larson’s The Far Side, illustrating a selected caption after practicing cartoon drawing techniques.

 Grades: 3-8